The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This note details the capital gains tax rules for partners.
 For the tax on partnership profits, rather than gains, see the Trading profits of a partnership guidance note.

 This note assumes a general knowledge of capital gains tax for individuals and companies.
-For detailed guidance on capital gains tax for individuals, see the Introduction to capital gains tax guidance note (subscription sensitive).
-For companies, see the Corporate chargeable gains guidance note (subscription sensitive).
+For detailed guidance on capital gains tax for individuals, see the Introduction to capital gains tax guidance note.
+For companies, see the Calculation of corporate capital gains guidance note.

 Once it is established that an asset is a partnership asset (see the Capital allowances guidance note), the partners are free to agree amongst themselves how the gains on the partnership asset are to be allocated.